midtown-ai/glossary/glossary/a.md

 # Agent

  A person, an animal, or a program that is free to make a decision or take an action.
-An agent has a goal.
+An agent has a purpose and a goal.
- The agent is focusing on maximizing its cumulative reward.

- Examples:
-  * DeepRacer, the goal of the program running on the car is to go around the track as fast as possible without getting out of the track.

- The agent simulates the AWS DeepRacer vehicle in the simulation for training.
-More specifically, it embodies the neural network that controls the vehicle, taking inputs and deciding actions. `The agent embodies a neural network that represents a function to approximate the agent's policy.`
-  * The essence of Reinforced Learning is to enforce behavior based on the actions performed by the agent.
-The agent is rewarded if the action positively affects the overall goal.
-  * The basic aim of Reinforcement Learning is reward maximization.
-The agent is trained to take the best action to maximize the overall reward.
-  * RL agents work by using the already known exploited information or exploring unknown information about an environment.
+ There are different types of agents, function of how their goal is coded.
+That includes:
+  * [Reinforcement Learning (RL) agent][RL Agent] whose goal is to maximize a total reward
+  * LLM agent such as [SDLC Agent]
   * ...
- It’s also important to understand that the learner and decision-maker is called the agent.
-The thing it interacts with, comprising everything outside the agent, is called the environment.

  More at:
   * ...

- See also [Agent's Goal], [Cumulative Reward], [Reinforcement Learning], [SDLC Agent]

-# Agent's goal

- An Agent is set by using the appropriate reward and reward shaping.

  See also [A], ...